 There comes a time for all types of online businesses when they need to get serious about email marketing.

-Clearly, you don't have time to individually write, send, and track sales emails for each particular address.
-So you need a tool to manage the process.
+Clearly, you don’t have time to individually write, send, and track sales emails for each particular address.
+So you need a tool to manage the process of email campaigns.

-In this post, you'll find out the main differences between to popular email autoresponders; ConvertKit and GetResponse.
+In this post, you’ll find out the main differences between two popular email autoresponders; ConvertKit and GetResponse.